-Please refer to our companion article on diaper materials titled, What Is Inside Those Disposable Diapers? for the inside skinny on what makes a diaper a diaper.
+Please refer to our companion article on diaper materials titled, What Is Inside Those Disposable Diapers? for the inside skinny for the inside skinny on what makes a diaper a diaper.

-For those trying to decide whether to go with cloth or disposables, you may want to check our article, Cloth Diapers vs. Disposables: How and what to choose which attempts to take on this question in an objective, fact-based, manner.
+For those trying to decide whether to go with cloth or disposables, is a helpful article which attempts to take on this question in an objective, fact-based, manner.

 In the Beginning

 - First, consider your infant's needs as well your priorities.
 Every family has their own bottom line.
-Is it cost?
+Cost?
 Health?
 The environment?
 The perfect fit?
 Or do you just want it all?